glafratta/libcamera2opencv/README.md

 The subdirectory `qtviewer` contains a simple QT application which displays the camera on screen and the value of one pixel as a thermoemter with QWT.

-### openCV Image Viewer

-Uses the hi-GUI functions of openCV.